 Disallowed itemized deductions.
-Updates disallowance of itemized deductions to tie it to the new Minnesota itemized deductions and to base its indexing on C-CPI-U.
+Updates disallowance of itemized deductions to tie it to the new Minnesota itemized deductions and to base its indexing on C-CPI-U. Rebases the limitation thresholds to their tax year 2018 base amounts.

 Disallowed personal exemption amount.
-Updates disallowance of personal exemption amounts to tie it to the new Minnesota personal exemption amounts and to base its indexing on C-CPI-U.
+Updates disallowance of personal exemption amounts to tie it to the new Minnesota personal exemption amounts and to base its indexing on C-CPI-U. Rebases the phaseout thresholds to their tax year 2018 base amounts.